uaz-d4g/phase0/6_azure_ai2/AI-900_PA_question_pool.md

 ---

+**Path:** TBD

+**Type:** PA

-**Question:** A bank is developing a new artificial intelligence (AI) system to support the process of accepting or rejecting mortgage applications.
+**Stem:** A bank is developing a new artificial intelligence (AI) system to support the process of accepting or rejecting mortgage applications.
 Which two issues should be considered as part of the responsible AI principle of fairness to avoid biased decision making?
 Each correct answer presents part of the solution.

+**Answer Choices:**

 - [ ] Credit utilization
 - [ ] Current salary